Hamas: Finances and funding

-About half of Hamas's funding came from states in the Persian Gulf down to the mid-2000s.
-Saudi Arabia supplied half of the Hamas budget of $50 million in the early 2000s, but, under US pressure, began to cut its funding by cracking down on Islamic charities and private donor transfers to Hamas in 2004, which by 2006 drastically reduced the flow of money from that area.
+About half of Hamas's funding came from Persian Gulf states up to the mid-2000s.
+Saudi Arabia supplied half the Hamas budget in the early 2000s, but, under US pressure, cut its funding by cracking down on Islamic charities and private donor transfers in 2004, which by 2006 drastically reduced the flow.
 Iran and Syria, in the aftermath of Hamas's 2006 electoral victory, stepped in to fill the shortfall.
-Saudi funding, negotiated with third parties including Egypt, remained supportive of Hamas as a Sunni group but chose to provide more assistance to the PNA, the electoral loser, when the EU responded to the outcome by suspending its monetary aid.
-During the 1980s, Iran began to provide 10% of Hamas's funding, which it increased annually until by the 1990s it supplied $30 million.
+Saudi funding remained supportive of Hamas as a Sunni group but chose to provide more assistance to the PNA, the electoral loser, when the EU responded to the outcome by suspending its aid.
+During the 1980s, Iran provided 10% of Hamas's funding.
 It accounted for $22 million, over a quarter of Hamas's budget, by the late 2000s.
-According to Matthew Levitt, Iran preferred direct financing to operative groups rather than charities, requiring video proof of attacks.
-Much of the Iran funding is said to be channeled through Hezbollah.
-After 2006, Iran's willingness to take over the burden of the shortfall created by the drying up of Saudi funding also reflected the geopolitical tensions between the two, since, though Shiite, Iran was supporting a Sunni group traditionally closely linked with the Saudi kingdom.
+Iran preferred direct financing to operative groups rather than charities, requiring video proof of attacks.
+Much of Iran's funding is channeled through Hezbollah.
+After 2006, Iran's willingness to fill the gap created by the drying up of Saudi funding also reflected the geopolitical tensions between the two, since, though Shiite, Iran was supporting a Sunni group closely linked with the Saudi kingdom.
 The US imposed sanctions on Iran's Bank Saderat, alleging it had funneled hundreds of millions to Hamas.
-The US has expressed concerns that Hamas obtains funds through Palestinian and Lebanese sympathizers of Arab descent in the Foz do Iguaçu area of the tri-border region of Latin America, an area long associated with arms trading, drug trafficking, contraband, the manufacture of counterfeit goods, money-laundering and currency fraud.
-The State Department adds that confirmatory information of a Hamas operational presence there is lacking.
+The US has expressed concerns that Hamas obtains funds through Palestinian and Lebanese sympathizers of Arab descent in the Foz do Iguaçu area of Latin America, an area associated with arms trading, drug trafficking, contraband, the manufacture of counterfeit goods, money-laundering and currency fraud.
+Confirmatory information of Hamas operational presence there is lacking.